killiadmin/chatop-backend/README.md

 springdoc.swagger-ui.enabled=true
 ```

-2. Run the application `mvn spring-boot:run` in the project directory.
+2. Run the application `./mvn spring-boot:run` in the project directory.

 3. Access the Swagger URL to explore. `http://localhost:3001/swagger-ui/index.html`